SebasRios3/Group-B2/README.md

 # Group-B2
+For the presentation of the Final Project Demo for the Introduction to Robotics Class, we will be performing these three tasks:
 Task I: Pick and Place

 In the first task we perform the Pick and Place exercise with the EPSON Robot.
 It consists of picking up tokens and blocks from a feeder, alligning them with the allignment fixture, and placing them in the tray.